Version 2.5, 6 April 2022

 We do not allow Adobe or Hotjar to use or share our analytics data.

-You can choose whether to allow optional analytic cookies in the NHS App.
+You can choose whether to allow optional analytic cookies from your NHS account.
 To change your preference:

 - Go to More.